eclipse-fog05/website/content/docs/overview.md

 ### Networking Plugins
-Eclipse fog05 can manage networking fabrics for which a Netwoking plugin is present.
+Eclipse fog05 can manage networking fabrics for which a Networking plugin is present.

 # Heterogenous applications